Weirdo

 Kael cleared his throat.
 "Nothing.
 Absolutely nothing."

-The girl stared at him for a moment longer, then turned with a toss of her hair.
+The girl stared at him for a moment longer, then turned with a toss of her green hair.

 "I'm going to have my eyes on you, Kael."
+She said it like a threat, her voice low and cutting.

 Kael breathed a sigh of relief.
 "Finally....."

-"Wait!" he hurriedly called out.
+"Wait!" he hurriedly called out, the timer a burning reminder.

 "…Weirdo," she muttered, then she turned and vanished into the night.